 To complete this reinvention, they asked their fans, friends, and community for help in choosing a new name via an online voting system.

-“Our fans are our friends, and they’ve always been a big part of everything we do, that’s why we wanted them part of this process,” said bassist Chase Lamondo.
+“Our fans are our friends, and they’ve always been a big part of everything we do, that’s why we wanted them to join us in this process,” said bassist Chase Lamondo.

-The high-energy yet soulful sound of their most recent EP, which will be released on September 3, 2013 is a testament to the band’s musical progression and overall synchronization.
+The high-energy yet soulful sound of their most recent EP, which will be released on September 3, 2013, is a testament to the band’s musical progression and overall synchronization.
 Reducing the number of singer/songwriter compilations, the new album will have a full-band sound with the lo-fi purity akin to old rock-n-roll.
-Tracks such as ‘Uptown Girl’ and ‘Heart Made of Gold’ incorporate heavy syncopation and tempo changes for a harder sound a la The Raconteurs.
-It is not an album that sounds the same all the way through; it is a collection of rock n roll experiments and testimony to Radio Birds’ increasing mastery of many sounds.
+Tracks such as ‘Uptown Girl’ and ‘Heart Made Of Gold’ incorporate heavy syncopation and tempo changes for a harder sound a la The Raconteurs.
+It is not an album that sounds the same way throughout; it is a collection of rock n’ roll experiments and a testimony to Radio Birds’ increasing mastery of many sounds.

 “The band is coming together and playing as a whole more than we ever have.
 The creativity is flowing,” said Keller.
-“JK and the Lost Boys was structured primarily that I would write a song then show it to the guys and they would add their parts collectively.
+“JK And The Lost Boys was structured primarily that I would write a song then show it to the guys and they would add their parts.
 Now, Radio Birds has taken that process to a whole new place.
 We are all writing together.
-Someone will bring an idea to the table and we'll all, collectively, deconstruct it to make a brand new song.
-While each song has an original writer, they have been altered and changed so drastically that the song can only belong to Radio Birds as a whole.”
+Someone will bring an idea to the table and we will all, collectively, deconstruct it to make a brand new song.
+While each song has an original writer, they have been transformed so drastically that the songs clearly belong to Radio Birds as a whole.”

-“We do know how to have a good time, always a good time--and we can put on one hell of a live show.
-Our live presence combined with our new EP, I think, brings us to where we are now--to Radio Birds,” said Jaz Dixon, guitarist.
+“We do know how to have a good time, always a good time–and we can put on one hell of a live show.
+Our live presence combined with our new EP, I think, brings us to where we are now–to Radio Birds,” adds guitarist, Dixon.

-Dean continued: “I don’t believe a name has anything to do with what a band is about, but a band does have every say in what its name comes to mean.
-I look forward to creating it, to continuing to create; as it was a name born of change, so I hope the next time someone asks me, Radio Birds will mean something completely different than it does today.”
+Dean continued: “I don’t believe a name defines what a band is about, but a band does have every say in what its name comes to mean.
+I look forward to continuing to create that meaning.
+The name was born of change, so I hope the next time someone asks me, Radio Birds will mean something completely different than it does today.”